 Successful SMART goal (priority) setting is an essential skill for both personal and professional success.
 If you aren’t setting goals, you’re likely not making progress.
 However, research by the University of Scranton found that 92% of people who set New Year's resolutions never achieve them.

 Business goals don't fare much better; 67% of great strategies fail due to poor execution.
 Writing an effective goal will increase your chances of successfully achieving that goal, or quarterly rock.
 Fortunately, goal-setting is a skill that you can learn and improve.
+Setting goals and priorities is essential to running a great company so it is worth the time and effort to improve this skill.

 Here are 6 Easy Steps to Writing Effective Goals and Priorities: